rcapell/HYPEtools/cran-comments.md

 This is a resubmission.
 In this version we have made the following requested changes:
 * Updated ReadPar(), PlotBasinOutput(), and PlotBasinSummary() functions so that they do not change user options
 * Updated BarplotUpstreamClases(), BoxplotSLCClasses(), PlotBasinOutput(), PlotBasinSummary(), PlotMapOutput(), PlotMapPoints(), and PlotSimObsRegime() functions to restore par on exit of function
+* Updated SumUpstreamArea() function to only use 2 cores by default

 ## Resubmission
 This is a resubmission.
 In this version we have made the following requested changes: